 - Risk: Relying on outsourced energy production can disrupt your operations during a climate disaster.

 Opportunity: Identify how your company can be more resistant to costly shutdowns or lag times caused by energy shortages.
 Renewable energy implementation and investment are great options to become more competitive and self-sufficient.
 Supplementing your energy production can be done by installing location-appropriate alternative energy systems on-site, which will keep you up and running when disruptions occur.
-Renew Wisconsin has great resources to help you identify and plan for the renewable energy project that is right for your business.
+Focus on Energy and Renew Wisconsin have great resources to help you identify and plan for the renewable energy project that is right for your business.

 Transitional Risk Examples